 Parents/Guardians - The AP exams are given in May.
-There is an approximate fee of \$99 required by the College Board for students who sit for the AP exam.
+There is an approximate fee of \$100 required by the College Board for students who sit for the AP exam, however, students with a financial need are eligible for a free or reduced rate (contact your school counselor or paviles@nulteyschools.org to discuss an AP fee waiver).
 Students scheduled for AP courses are required to take the AP examinations in May.
 After completing the AP exam, students will be required to remain academically engaged for the balance of the school year.
 During the final exam period in June, AP students will be required to complete a culminating task for each AP course, which may include a capstone project/presentation, traditional final exam and/or service learning project/presentation.
 The grade on culminating task will count as 1/9 of the final grade for the course.